nostr-core vs @getalby/sdk

 Low-Level Building Blocks

-nostr-core exports its internals so you don't need a separate nostr-tools install:
+nostr-core exports 39 NIP implementations so you don't need a separate nostr-tools install:

 nip04,nip44 - Encoding: